Makiato1999/Backend-Django-Notes/README.md

       ```
 9. Map & filter
    - map() returns every item in an iterable
-   - same as map, but filter() only returns values if True.
+   - same as map, but filter() only returns values if True
-11.
+10. comprehension
+   - list comprehension
+   - dictionary